opensourcedesign/opensourcedesign.github.io/README.md

 We've talked a lot of the benefits of each chat tool out there.
 Ultimately it comes down to a split in "open" versus "practical".
 We're still trying to figure out what the best tool is for our community, but we're [working on it](https://github.com/opensourcedesign/chat/issues/1).

 See this issue [here](https://github.com/DesignOpen/designopen.github.io/issues/195).

+## Developing

+To our develop / build site on your local machine do the following:

+- Install Jekyll using `gem install jekyll`
+- Build the static site & watch for files `jekyll serve --watch --config _config.yml,_config-dev.yml`